 The evolving landscape of Gen-AI: Continuing the conversation

-The is in its third phase and faculties are currently in the planning stage.
+The Curriculum Transformation Framework is in its third phase and faculties are currently in the planning stage.
 This involves planning how to embed the new Graduate Profile into programs, structuring programs to incorporate student-centered learning, and aligning learning outcomes.
 Considering that Generative Artificial Intelligence (Gen-AI) is revolutionising our world, this is a fantastic opportunity to ensure that our students are taught current skills that translate to relevant roles in the workplace.

 Although Gen-AI is moving at an unprecedented pace, the core principles of assessment and academic integrity remain unchanged.
 Rather than seeing it as a threat, we can adopt a positive approach by embedding authentic assessment, which focus on real-world learning and ensure students achieve their graduate outcomes.